What to Expect at a Kids Eye Exam

 What happens during a kids’ eye exam?

 We want to ensure a comfortable experience for everyone who visits our eye clinics in Calgary for vision screening.
 When we see kids, the type of vision testing will be modified depending on their age.
 For example, very young children (age 4 and under) will have limited computerized testing.
 Our Calgary eye doctors will rely on hand-held equipment, usually involving different types of lights, to assess your child’s vision.
 In a few minutes, they will be able to check focusing, eye teaming, and internal and external ocular health.
 The need for glasses is often determined by using a retinoscope – a specialized instrument that allows the eye doctor to assess the light reflected from the pupils.
-Children do not need to know their letters for us to be able to check their eye health, vision, and their need for special glasses!
+Children do not need to know their letters for us to be able to check their eye health, vision, and their need for special kids eyeglasses!

 Our optometrists will often recommend a dilated examination for young children.
 This allows them to get a better look at the inside of the eyes and determine eye health status as well as a more accurate assessment of their need for glasses.
 You may be given the eye drops ahead of time and asked to help your kids put them in 30 minutes ahead of their appointment.
 Kids usually tolerate a dilated examination very well and only experience light sensitivity and blurriness for a few hours afterward.